Long and wonkish note alert — please refresh your coffee before you start reading!

 - Drugs that can be developed more broadly are not usually appropriate for LPAD.
 The tools we developed during the Antibiotic R&D 2.0 era are separately in place to permit approval with single trials.

 - Rather, LPAD’s role as we move into Antibiotic R&D 3.0 is really for very narrowly defined settings that share some of the conceptual features of the Arikyace approval.
-As specific examples, a sharply defined population and a strong clinical signal are helpful.
+As specific examples, a sharply defined limited population and a strong clinical signal are foundational.
 Needing to balance benefit vs. a safety signal is another feature that might support LPAD.
 In the realm of the more acute bacterial infections, S. aureus endocarditis would be one possibility.
 Uncommon specific pathogens (e.g., Acinetobacter) might be another.
 It would be interesting to compile a list … let me know your thoughts.

 - And, we as a community need to talk about the power of what we learn from standard trials!
 Going back to Zemdri, how about this tidbit from the label’s discussion of the cUTI dataset: “Composite Cure at the TOC visit in individuals with concomitant bacteremia at baseline was achieved in 72.0% (18/25) of patients in the ZEMDRI group and 56.5% (13/23) of patients in the meropenem group.”
 So, does Zemdri work for bacteremia?
 Yes, indeed!
 And will it work for CRE as long as the bug is susceptible to Zemdri?
 Of course!
 We need to better explain this.
+Post-newsletter addendum: On this, I will again encourage you to review this 19 Sep 2020 newsletter entitled “In Praise of Non-Inferiority.”
+There is even a YouTube video that discusses this issue.

 It’s a separate discussion, but I’d be remiss if I didn’t also say that LPAD won’t fix the economics of antibiotics — we really do need good Pull incentives in place.
 If you are new to this area, please go here for more details on this problem.